thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 ## Health Checks

 Still on the target group, you can find a tab called `Health checks`.
 At the moment, it's configured to make a health check every 30 seconds, it requires a 200 response from the targets traffic port (3000) and 5 consecutive successful health checks before a task is considered healthy.
-And it will reach out to `/` on the task-service.
+And it will reach out to `/` on the todo-service.

 In most cases, `/` will return more than just our `Hello World` message, so it's impractial to use it for health checks.
 It's common practice to create a dedicated health check route, like `/health`, which returns a simple `ok` message.
 Keep in mind, that the endpoint should only check the health of the application, not of any dependencies.
 Else, when a dependency is down, the application cannot be deployed any more.

-Add the following line to the `todo-service/src/routes/taskRoutes.ts` file:
+Add the following line to the `todo-service/src/routes/todoRoutes.ts` file:

 ```typescript
 router.get("/health", (req, res) => {